-Firestorm is planning a significant expansion of our community bookstore in 2018, and we’re looking for fabulous individuals who want to join our co-op and help realize this new vision!
+Firestorm has undertaken a significant expansion of our community bookstore in 2018, and we’re looking for fabulous individuals who want to join our co-op and help us sustain and enhance this vision.

 As a worker-owned co-operative, Firestorm is not seeking “employees,” but worker-owners: future co-owners of the business who both participate in daily retail operations and possess the managerial skills to help the co-op achieve growth.
 Additionally, as a community-supported, horizontally-organized collective with anarchist roots, Firestorm seeks future co-owners who have affinity with our collective model and commitment to liberatory social movement.